-Completion of the budget, monthly reporting, margin analysis by product family and legal consolidation are all carried out on the same platform (Hyperion), which improves the uniformity and facilitates the analysis of information.
+Completion of the budget, monthly reporting, margin analysis by product family and legal consolidation are all carried out on the same platform (Hyperion), which improves uniformity and facilitates the analysis of information.

-In 2011, the migration from the GPAO Tolas tool to the BaaN Manufacturing module was completed with the implementation of BaaN on the WAY site in Italy.
-All of the Somfy Group's main production sites (Cluses, Gray, Zriba, Way) will now function with the same information system integrated with logistics and finance.
+The BaaN Manufacturing module has been installed at the Group's main production sites (Cluses, Gray, Zriba, Bologna) which means systems can operate with the same information system integrated with logistics and

-Furthermore, the CrossRoads system, aiming at setting up a unique data management system for the development of products throughout their life cycle was rolled out in 2011 at the Group's various development centres.
-It will contribute to the efficiency of the development processes and to the improvement of product quality.
+Furthermore, the various Group development centres use the CrossRoads tool, a unique data management system for the development of products throughout their life cycle.
+It contributes to the efficiency of development processes and to the improvement of product quality.